 Rena Conti, PhD

-Rena M. Conti, PhD is an Associate Professor of Health Policy and Economics in the Department of Pediatrics, section of hematology/oncology, and the Department of Public Health Studies at the University of Chicago.
+Rena M. Conti, PhD is the Associate Research Director of Biopharma & Public Policy for the Boston University Institute for Health System Innovation and Policy, as well as an Associate Professor at the Boston University Questrom School of Business.
+Previously, she served as Associate Professor of Health Policy and Economics in the Department of Pediatrics, section of hematology/oncology, and the Department of Public Health Studies at the University of Chicago.
 Dr. Conti is a 2006 graduate of the Harvard University Interfaculty Initiative in health policy and an elected member of the Conference on Research on Income and Wealth.
 She currently serves on the Government Affairs committee for the American Society of Clinical Oncology.

 Dr. Conti’s research is on the financing, organization and regulation of medical care.
 She is an expert on the demand for, supply of and pricing of prescription drugs, particularly those used to treat cancer and other “specialty” conditions.